Keyboard shortcuts

 via: selects the channel.
 Default is terminal; the stdlib ships with slack and email channels, and additional channels can be installed by implementing the Channel interface.

-Io.notify("Deploy started", via: slack)
+io.notify("Deploy started", via: slack)

 Why a library, not keywords